 28,443,856 Small Businesses in the U.S. 630,357 establishments opened in 2013…79.5 percent survived through 2014.
 Just 21.6% of small business loan requests are approved by big banks.
 42% of small businesses say that cash flow is one of their top 5 business challenges.

 How are merchant cash advances different?
 MCA’s offer an advance of a fixed dollar amount in exchange for a percentage of that business’s future daily credit and/or debit card sales (plus a fee & interest).
 Small businesses to obtain funding through MCAs obtained relatively quickly compared to other types of funding.
 Repayment is flexible and can be adjusted/variable to accommodate seasonal fluctuation in sales.
 Doesn’t require collateral.
 How to Qualify.
-Must have been in business at least 6 months. $5,000 in overall sales per month.
+Must have been in business for at least 6 months. $5,000 in overall sales per month.

 Best Ways to Use MCAs